neul-labs/stout/docs/INSTALL.md

 ### "Index not initialized"

-Run `brewx update` to download the formula index.
+Run `stout update` to download the formula index.

 ### "Homebrew prefix not found"

-Install Homebrew first, or configure a custom prefix in `~/.brewx/config.toml`.
+Install Homebrew first, or configure a custom prefix in `~/.stout/config.toml`.

 ### "Permission denied"